 ESG compliance requirements are forcing real estate developers in Vietnam to step up investment in green projects.

-Developers such as LOGOS, SLP, Emergent and Frasers Property are incorporating energy-saving measures, such as solar power and LED lighting, into their new industrial and logistics projects.
-Many of these developers’ projects have been awarded green certifications, such as LEED, Lotus and Edge… to enhance their attractiveness and competitiveness in the market and reduce operating costs.
+Developers such as LOGOS, SLP, Emergent and Frasers Property are incorporating energy-saving measures such as solar power and LED lighting into their new industrial and logistics projects.
+Many of these developers’ projects have been awarded green certifications such as LEED, Lotus and Edge to enhance their market appeal and competitiveness and reduce operating costs.

-These measures are not only important for environmental sustainability, but also help attract high-end tenants who have made sustainability commitments.
+These measures are not only important for environmental sustainability, but also help attract high-end tenants who already have sustainability commitments.

 In the industrial real estate sector, the integration of value-added services and sustainable operations is emerging as an inevitable trend when many projects combining industrial parks with residential areas to maximize benefits for investors, businesses and people are of particular interest to investors.

-The industrial park developed by Amata and DeepC is piloting an eco-industrial park model.
+The industrial parks developed by Amata and DeepC are piloting eco-industrial park models.
 In these zones, solar energy systems and wastewater recycling are installed, promoting industrial symbiosis.

-Similarly, DeepC has undertaken a number of green initiatives, including the installation of wastewater treatment and reuse systems, waste-to-energy conversion, and the use of solar panels on coastal alluvial areas.
-Deep C’s 2023 Sustainability Report highlights the efforts of the company and its tenants to explore and implement new measures to conserve water and improve resource efficiency.
-This has helped DeepC save approximately 5.8 million kWh of electricity, 90,000 m³ of water, and reduce CO2 emissions by 10,588 tons in 2022 alone, among other achievements…
+Similarly, DeepC has undertaken a number of green projects, including installing wastewater treatment and reuse systems, converting waste to energy, and using solar panels on coastal alluvial areas.
+Deep C’s 2023 Sustainability Report has shown the efforts of the business and its tenants to explore and implement new measures to save water and improve resource efficiency.
+This has helped DeepC save approximately 5.8 million kWh of electricity, 90,000 m³ of water, and reduce 10,588 tons of CO2 emissions in 2022 alone, among other achievements…

 Orientation for sustainable transformation